yukiseno/flask_blog/README.md

 ### First Time Setup

 1. Register a new account at `/register`
+2. Wait for admin approval
-2. Log in with your credentials
+3. Once approved, log in with your credentials
-3. Create your first blog post
+4. Create your first blog post
-4. Only you can delete your own posts
+5. Only you can delete your own posts

+### Admin Features

+The admin can access the admin dashboard at `/admin` to:
+- View all pending user approvals
+- Approve users to allow them to create posts
+- Reject users (removes their account)
+- See all registered users and their approval status

+**Default admin account:**
+- Username: `admin`
+- Password: `adminiI!`

+(Change this password immediately in production!)

+### User Workflow

+1. New users register at `/register`
+2. Users are created with `is_approved = False`
+3. Unapproved users cannot create posts
+4. Admin approves users via the Admin Dashboard
+5. Approved users can now create and manage posts

 ### Creating Posts

-- Click "Create Post" in the navigation (only visible when logged in)
+- Click "Create Post" in the navigation (only visible when logged in and approved)
 - Fill in the title and content
 - Submit to publish